tahmid-chowdhury/SOFE4630U-MS1/README.md

 * print their values.

 ## Deliverables
 1. A report that includes the discussion and the design parts.
 2. An audible video of about 3 minutes showing the smart meter application.
 3. Another audible video of about 5 minutes showing the design part.

+Put the video links inside your report, and submit the report.